lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 ```

 We update the `#right_mode` for our modes.
 Instead of rendering the text in the middle of a box, we put it in both a vertical and horizontal, and put a spacer at the end of both.
-It will, of course, align the text to the top-left:
+It will align the text to the top-left:

 ![updated right menu](/the_empire_blog/docs/assets/posts/10/updated_right_menu.png)